 Let’s face it, failure in our work and careers is often a taboo topic.
-But it shouldn’t be according to three young marketers, who were recently recognized on Marketing Magazine’s 30 Under 30 list for 2016.
+But it shouldn’t be according to three young marketers, who were recognized on Marketing Magazine’s 30 Under 30 list for 2016.

 YouInc recently caught up with three women from Toronto at the helm of developing businesses and building relationships with customers.
 They share how recent failures turned into valuable lessons, and what advice they have for anyone who is afraid of taking risks in their work and careers.